vergecurrency/verge/test/functional/README.md

 #### Using the P2P interface

-- `mininode.py` contains all the definitions for objects that pass over the network (`CBlock`, `CTransaction`, etc, along with the network-level wrappers for them, `msg_block`, `msg_tx`, etc).
+- `messages.py` contains all the definitions for objects that pass over the network (`CBlock`, `CTransaction`, etc, along with the network-level wrappers for them, `msg_block`, `msg_tx`, etc).

 - P2P tests have two threads.
-One thread handles all network communication with the verged(s) being tested (using python's asyncore package); the other implements the test logic.
+One thread handles all network communication with the verged(s) being tested in a callback-based event loop; the other implements the test logic.

 - `P2PConnection` is the class used to connect to a verged.  `P2PInterface` contains the higher level logic for processing P2P payloads and connecting to the Verge Core node application logic.
 For custom behaviour, subclass the P2PInterface object and override the callback methods.

-- Call `network_thread_start()` after all `P2PInterface` objects are created to start the networking thread.
-(Continue with the test logic in your existing thread.)

 - Can be used to write tests where specific P2P protocol behavior is tested.
 Examples tests are `p2p_unrequested_blocks.py`, `p2p_compactblocks.py`.